Virgo Prudentissima (Heinrich Isaac): Commentaries

 Rothenberg notes that, in the painting Feast of the Rosary by Albrecht Dürer (considered by him to be a “direct visual counterpart” to the motet Virgo prudentissima, mentioned below), "The most prudent Virgin thus crowns the Wise King with a rose garland at the very moment when she herself is about to be crowned Queen of Heaven."
 Bubenik agrees with Rothenberg's assessment and points out that in the painting one can also see a lute.

 Other than Dürer's Feast of the Rosary, Rothenberg opines that the idea of the motet is also reflected in the scene of the Assumption seen in the Berlin Book of hours of Mary of Burgundy and Maximilian.

-Planchart notes that Virgo Prudentissima is "one of the composer’s most complex and extended works.
-It is also a self-consciously constructivist piece that looks back to the repertoire of tenor motets pioneered by Guillaume Du Fay, Jehan de Ockeghem, and most prominently by Iohannes Regis" and "an extraordinarily impressive work with a seemingly inexhaustible amount of invention."
-The motet makes use of "an interplay of two basic textures and two kinds of motivic construction that are exposed in the first few sections of each pars and then fused in the concluding section, and to a judicious choice of which phrases of the cantus firmus—an antiphon for Vespers of the Assumption—he chooses to paraphrase in the free voices".
+Planchart notes that Virgo prudentissima is "one of the composer’s most complex and extended works.
+It is also a self-consciously constructivist piece that looks back to the repertoire of tenor motets pioneered by Guillaume Du Fay, Johannes Ockeghem, and most prominently by Iohannes Regis" and "an extraordinarily impressive work with a seemingly inexhaustible amount of invention".
+The motet makes use of "an interplay of two basic textures and two kinds of motivic construction that are exposed in the first few sections of each pars and then fused in the concluding section, and to a judicious choice of which phrases of the cantus firmus—an antiphon for vespers of the Assumption—he chooses to paraphrase in the free voices".
 Planchart also criticizes modern performances for ignoring the motet's mensural structure.